 I held off travelling until March, but once I started, I couldn’t stay in one place for too long.
 I went to Warsaw to sort out my American visa and saw Florence and the Machine in Łódź.
 At the end of the month, I visited the beautiful city of Vienna.
 During my time there, I developed a deep fondness for Kaiserschmarrn and took advantage of the world-famous coffee culture.

 A month later, my best friend and I travelled to Oslo where we learned about Norway’s alcohol policies the hard way (note to self: always check the time before trying to buy alcohol).
 At the end of May, we did something we’d been talking about for years.
-We explored Paris and did all of the cliché things you simply need to do in the City of Love.
+Together, we explored Paris and did all of the cliché things you simply need to do in the City of Love.
 We walked the steps of Trocadero, ate Pierre Hermé macaroons on top of the Eiffel Tower and came back every single evening to watch it sparkle.
 We drank lots of French wine, cruised along the Seine and spent way too long trying to take the perfect shot in front of Arc de Triomphe without getting run over by oncoming cars.

 …but something bigger was coming!